 The accuracy of a vitamin deficiency test depends on the company, the sample collection, and various procedures.
 If the company designs its devices in line with medical guidelines and people take their samples correctly, the test results may be accurate.

 To help ensure accuracy, carefully follow the instructions about taking, storing, and sending off samples.

 How can I tell if I have a vitamin deficiency?

 The specific symptoms of a vitamin deficiency will depend on which vitamin deficiency a person has.

 A person should speak with a doctor about their symptoms before getting a vitamin deficiency test.

 At-home vitamin deficiency tests check levels of vitamins and minerals in a blood or saliva sample.
 They are generally convenient, but they can be expensive.

-Anyone concerned about a deficiency should consult a doctor, especially if a test returns a positive result.
-The doctor can check for any underlying health issues, carry out further tests, and offer treatment, if needed.
+Anyone concerned about a deficiency should consider consulting a doctor, especially if a test returns a positive result.
+The doctor can check for underlying health conditions, perform further tests, and offer treatment if needed.